-Lamayuru Monastery which is also known by the name “Yuru” monastery.
-It is the Tibetan Buddhist monastery which is situated in Lamayouro Leh district in India.
-It is considered as one of the largest and oldest monasteries found in the region of Ladakh.
-It is at a height of 3,510 metres which is approximately 11,520 ft.
-The most safest and easiest route is to reach through the Srinagar-Leh highway.
+Lamayuru Monastery is a Tibetan Buddhist monastery which is situated in Lamayouro, in the Leh district of Ladakh.
+Lamayuru Monastery is also popularly known by the name “Yuru” monastery.
+It is considered one of the largest and oldest monasteries in the region of Ladakh.
+Lamayuru Monastery, Leh is at a height of 3,510 metres which is approximately 11,520 feet.
+The safest and easiest route is to navigate through the Srinagar-Leh highway.

-Originally, the monastery had five buildings, though now only the central building exists.
-Even after losing much of its valour, it still remains a favourite jaunt for photographers and inquisitive travellers.
+Originally, the Lamayuru monastery had five buildings, though now only the central building exists.
+Even after losing much of its valour, it still remains the favourite destination for photographers and inquisitive travellers.

-People among the village are very kind and joyful, the time when tourists visit they also offer them to have tea at their house.
+People in the village are very kind and helpful.
+They even offer the tourists to have tea at their homes.

-The architecture of this gompa is similar to other Tibetan Buddhism shrines, which comprise several buildings dedicated to Lord Buddha and other deities.
+The architecture of this gompa is similar to other Tibetan Buddhist shrines, which comprise of structures dedicated to Lord Buddha.
 Inside the main hall, visitors can see beautiful thangkas (embroidered silk paintings).
-Caves and rooms have been formed in the mountains, where Tibetan butter lamps and exquisite carpets are preserved.
+Caves and rooms have been carved out in the mountains, where Tibetan butter lamps and exquisite carpets are preserved.

 Nowadays, many of the tourists prefer to take a trip to Sham Valley from Leh, while visiting the Lamayuru monastery.